MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-vdi-requirements-deploy.md

 The following minimum versions are necessary to support the new Teams client:

-- Remote Desktop Client for Windows 1.2.1755 (ideally the latest version)
+- Remote Desktop Client for Windows 1.2.1755
-- Remote Desktop Client for Mac 10.7.7 (ideally the latest version)
+- Remote Desktop Client for Mac 10.7.7
 - Windows 365 app for Windows via the Microsoft Store

 In addition, you must deploy the following registry key on the virtual desktop for the new Teams client to be optimized: